With an economic agenda and an ‘open-air’ conference, Alberto Fernández receives the Spaniard Pedro Sánchez

-President Alberto Fernández will receive this Wednesday at the Casa Rosada the leader of a foreign Executive for the first time since his inauguration on December 10, 2019, when several leaders of the region visited him.
+President Alberto Fernández receives this Wednesday at the Casa Rosada the leader of a foreign Executive for the first time since his inauguration on December 10, 2019, when several leaders of the region visited him.
 The pandemic forced the postponement of all plans for international receptions.
-The president of the Spanish government Pedro Sánchez will visit the Argentine president on Wednesday at the start of his international tour that will have a second and final stop in Costa Rica.
-The Government House already wore this Tuesday with Spanish flags in tribute to the guests.
+The president of the Spanish government Pedro Sánchez visits the Argentine president at the beginning of his international tour that will have a second and final stop in Costa Rica.
+Since yesterday, the Government House has been displaying Spanish flags in homage to the guests.

 The tour of the Spanish prime minister is folded to relaunched economic recovery speech that the Argentine Executive seeks to capture.
 Sánchez arrives in Buenos Aires after having announced an internationalization plan for the Spanish economy that he will allocate 4,500 million euros to Latin America and that “places Argentina as one of the priority countries”, in his own words.